Social Occlusion Inference with Vectorized Representation for Autonomous Driving: Method

-where ($x^s$, $y^s$) and ($x^e$, $y^e$) are coordinates of the start and end points of the vector; $c$ is the class of $v$ to determine whether it belongs to trajectory, scene context or occlusion; $a$ corresponds to attribute features, such as timestamps, object type for trajectories, or road type for scene context.
+where $v_t$, $v_r$, and $v_o$ are vectors of trajectory, road context, and occlusion, respectively; ($x^s$, $y^s$) and ($x^e$, $y^e$) are coordinates of the start and end points of the vector; $t$ in $v_t$ is the end timestamp of trajectory clips; $c$ in $v_r$ determines different types of road context.

 Suppose a mapping model $f$ with parameters $\theta$, the occlusion inference task is formulated as: